 Spring is almost here!
 And with it comes loads of outdoor fun in Austin.
 From picnics in the park to scenic swimming holes and awesome events, you’ll find that our town knows how to make the most of this sunshine season.
-Here are 12 spring musts to put on your Austin bucket list.
+Here are 12 fun things to do in spring for your Austin, Texas bucket list.

 1. Witness Wildflowers in Bloom

 The Lady Bird Johnson Wildflower Center in southwest Austin displays 650 native Texas plant species in gardens and on nature trails (open by reservation only, with limited capacity).
 Or take a day trip out to Texas Hill Country, where the meadows and valleys burst into a colorful carpet of bright bluebonnets every spring.
 Be sure to stop in historic Fredericksburg and visit Wildseed Farms, a family-owned wildflower farm featuring blooming fields (temporarily closed).
 In Burnet, known as the “Bluebonnet Capital of Texas,” snap a selfie with the giant bluebonnet statue.
 Visit April 9-11 during the annual Bluebonnet Festival, featuring live music, parades and a wildflower show.